colejarczyk/doc/userguide/customers/account/account_deactivate.rst

 .. image:: /userguide/_images/customer_deactivate.png
    :alt:   System Message

-4. The deactivated customer account appears on the Customers list as a greyed-out
+4. The deactivated customer account appears on the Customers list as a grayed-out

 5. To activate an account click the same icon |remove| and confirm the action